ctrl-alt-del/exercise/README.md

 <br>
 This question seems trivial at first, but it has a big impact on UX, and I spent quite a bit of time to make it feel smooth.
 <br><br>
 First of all, no API call will be made if the user type in spaces.
 The first API call for autocompletes will be sent when users type in their first character.
 The list view will only be visible if there are autocompletes available, otherwise it should be invisible.
-New API call will be made every time users type in 2 addition characters.
+New API call will be made every time when 2 addition characters are typed.

 2. **Clear the old autocompletes before populate the new ones**
 <br>